 During the lulls, Alf and his comrades would clean their machine gun and ready the ammunition, a job that always needed doing given the conditions.
 When in their dugouts, the men often spent time destroying an enemy disliked more than the Germans: lice.
 To confess to being ‘chatty’, was to admit to having lice, which almost all soldiers in the line suffered from.
 One way to try and kill these pests was to cross the seams of clothing over an open flame, the heat destroying the parasites and their eggs.
 Rats were also a problem, the men trying to invent fiendish ways to massacre these rodents.
 They met little success as this particular enemy appeared to have limitless reinforcements.

 The food was fairly basic, frequently comprising bully beef, Tickler’s jam and other rations, all of which were stodgy and decidedly taste free.
 Cooking usually took place on a primus-like stove.
 Much of the food brought up the lines was transported in empty sand bags, the threads and fragments of which often cropped up as an unwanted dietary supplement.
-Water was commonly transported in disused petrol cans and drums, the taste nicknamed eau du essence.* For those who smoked there were army-supplied cigarettes, often a brand called ‘Three Witches’ that the troops derisively called ‘Three Bitches’ and, according to one account, reminded the smoker of seaweed.
+Water was commonly transported in disused petrol cans and drums, its taste nicknamed eau du essence.* For those who smoked there were army-supplied cigarettes, often a brand called ‘Three Witches’ that the troops derisively called ‘Three Bitches’ and, according to one account, reminded the smoker of seaweed.
 Parcels from home were keenly awaited, with socks and warm clothing the most popular items, particularly in the winter months.
 It appears that Alf was turning a shrewd profit by selling on the contents of parcels sent out to him and Lt Young alludes to this in his letter, with the inference that there was a fair sum of money involved.

 *Franglais for petrol-flavoured water.